 I am thankful to Beanut for all he has taught me.
 He has been a perfect addition into our family, and I am grateful to Jana for having given us this ‘gift’.
 Her great gift of love for Beanut will never end; but, her decision to give him up, as difficult as it was, worked out in the best way.
 He gets to be at home all day with his fur brothers and sisters, and myself; therefore rewarded with constant stimulation and lots of ‘life’.

 As for Darrin, the Bison driver who brought Beanut to us, we still see him frequently.
 Beanut remembers him every time he sees him, and it is very cute to see that bond between them still in place.
 Our lives were all intertwined because of this special little dog, and life long friendships have been formed.
+In October of 2018, Darrin adopted a blue heeler foster dog named Toby from us.
+Toby and Darrin are the best of friends, and Toby loves his life on the road with his dad.
 Everything DOES happen for a reason!!

 Brenda Johnson, Winnipeg, MB